BlueBrain/Brayns/python/doc/source/plugins.rst

 * Load morphology files (Ascii, SWC or H5)
 * Load BlueConfig/SONATA multi-population hybrid circuits

-For further information on the Circuit Explorer's python API, refer to :ref:`circuitexplorerapi-label`
+For further information on the Circuit Explorer's JSON-RPC API, refer to :ref:`apicircuitexplorer-label`

 To load the Circuit Explorer plugin when launching the Brayns backend service, use the following argument in the command line: